In traditional business, we expect ourselves to be analytical and rational.

 Trust and truth are married in the context of intuition.
 This is a great way of understanding yourself.
 And the world can reveal all the fruits of your vast life experience.

 In business, decisions must be made continuously.

-Usually, business owners rely on facts that can be presented by data.
-But intuition does not come from data, it comes from a myriad of sources that can change from moment to moment and can never be captured except by the subconscious mind.
+Usually, business owners rely on facts that data can present.
+But intuition does not come from data, it comes from a myriad of sources.
+That can change from moment to moment.
+And can never be captured except by the subconscious mind.